9 Top Business Trends (2024 & 2025)

 Search volume for “synthetic data” is up 733% in the past 5 years.

-Generative AI is also proving to be revolutionary technology for software developers.
+Generative AI is also proving to be a key technology for software developers.

 Github’s Copilot is one of the most popular AI solutions available for coding purposes.